ddev/ddev/docs/users/extend/additional-services.md

 <h1> Additional Service Configurations for ddev</h1>

-Site environments in ddev can be extended to provide additional services.
-This is achieved by adding docker compose files to a project's .ddev directory that defines the added service(s).
+ddev projects can be extended to provide additional services.
+This is achieved by adding docker-compose files to a project's .ddev directory that defines the added service(s).
 This page provides configurations for services that are ready to be added to your project with minimal setup.

 If you need a service not provided here, see [Defining an additional service with Docker Compose](custom-compose-files.md)